drduh/macOS-Security-and-Privacy-Guide/README.md

 #### DTrace

-`iosnoop` monitors disk I/O.
+`iosnoop` monitors disk I/O

-`opensnoop` monitors file opens.
+`opensnoop` monitors file opens

-`execsnoop` monitors execution of processes.
+`execsnoop` monitors execution of processes

-`errinfo` monitors failed system calls.
+`errinfo` monitors failed system calls

-`dtruss` monitors all system calls.
+`dtruss` monitors all system calls

-See `man -k dtrace` for more.
+See `man -k dtrace` for more

+#### Execution

+`ps -ef` lists information about all running processes.

+You can also view processes with **Activity Monitor**.

+`launchctl list` and `sudo launchctl list` lists loaded and running user and system launch daemons and agents.

 #### Network

-Here's a few examples of networking monitoring commands

-    sudo lsof -ni -P

-    sudo netstat -atln
+`sudo lsof -ni -P` lists all open Internet and network "files"

+`sudo netstat -atln` lists contents of various network-related data structures

-You can also use Wireshark from the command line.
+You can also use [Wireshark](https://www.wireshark.org/) from the command line.

 Monitor DNS queries and replies